Starbucks factory investments to create 150 jobs

 Executives on Wednesday introduced shareholders to the espresso and latte maker, which will be in stores in time for the winter holidays.

-Analysts expect the machine to compete with Nestle's NESN.VX Nespresso machine, the worldwide leader, and Green Mountain Coffee Roasters Inc's GMCR.O Keurig brewers, which dominate in the U.S. market.
+Analysts expect the machine to compete with Nestle's Nespresso machine, the worldwide leader, and Green Mountain Coffee Roasters Inc's Keurig brewers, which dominate in the U.S. market.

 Single-serve brewers, which can range from $50-$800, make fresh cups of coffee, or even barista-worthy espresso drinks, in seconds.
 The premium single-serve coffee category is small compared with the overall premium coffee category, but is growing rapidly.

-Note: (This version of the story has been corrected to add a dropped word in the 3rd paragraph)